Cordova, Alaska: History

 In 1790, the inlet in front of the current Cordova townsite was named Puerto Cordova by Spanish explorer Salvador Fidalgo.
 The city of Cordova was named after it, although the inlet itself was later renamed the Orca Inlet.
 Cordova proper was founded as a result of the discovery of high-grade copper ore at Kennecott, north of Cordova.
 A group of surveyors from Valdez laid out a town site and Michael James Heney purchased half the land for the terminus of the Copper River and Northwestern Railway after determining that the neighboring town of Katalla was a poor harbor.
 Heney and his crew held a brief ceremony to organize the town on March 26, 1906.
 A week later, crews arrived to begin work on the railroad.
 The first lots in the new town site, making up the heart of present-day Cordova, were sold at auction in May 1908.
 As the railroad grew, so did the town.
 Eventually schools, businesses, a hospital, and utilities were established.
 After the railroad was completed, Cordova became the transportation hub for the ore coming out of Kennecott.
 From 1911 to 1938, more than 200 million tons of copper ore were transported through Cordova.

+In 1913, Rex Beach's The Iron Trail: An Alaskan Romance, a bestselling novel set against the construction of the Copper River and Northwestern Railway, made Cordova one of the territory's most famous place names.

+On July 17, 1923, less than three weeks before his death in San Francisco, President Warren G. Harding and a large Presidential party aboard the U.S.S.
+Henderson visited Cordova as part of his "Voyage of Understanding" tour of Alaska.
+According to his biographer Francis Russell, the town was "ablaze with flags for the great occssion, even though the President and (his wife) had to ride through the waving streets in the only available transportation−an Army truck."